skillitzimberg/WhatsUpDoc/README.md

 Fork the repository from [GitHub](https://github.com/skillitzimberg/WhatsUpDoc).
 Clone your forked repository.

-Once you have made sure you have installed all the necessary tools use your command line/terminal to navigate into the directory:
+Use your preferred command line/terminal to navigate into the directory:
 ```
 cd WhatsUpDoc/
 ```

+Open the project in a text editor like Atom.

 #### Setup for BetterDoctor API usage
 Go to [BetterDoctor](https://developer.betterdoctor.com/).
 Set up an account for yourself.